Everything you need to know about CAO offers

 What happens after Round Two offers?

-After Round Two, offers will be issued as necessary until October to fill any vacancies, which may arise on a course.
-This is known as Available Places.
+After Round Two, offers will be issued as necessary until October to fill any vacancies, as part of Round Three and Round Four offers.

 Acknowledgement of Acceptances